nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**
 * 1a.
 Cher detects an invalid or out-of-range index.
     - 1a1.
-Cher shows an error message with the list of invalid indexes.
-    - 1a2.
-Cher shows correct input format.<br>
+Cher shows an error message and shows the correct input format.<br>
       Use case ends.
 * 1b.
 User enters an index that is not displayed in the current displayed list.
     - 1b1.
-Cher shows an error indicating the index is not displayed.
-    - 1a2.
-Cher shows correct input format.<br>
+Cher shows an error message and shows the correct input format.<br>
       Use case ends.

 #### Use case: UC9 - Filter and then select contacts